Tchernobill/Confluence/Characters/Kiero timeline.md

 - **First Implants**: Begins creating and selling basic cybernetic enhancements
 - **Underground Network**: Establishes connections with other independent operators
 - **The Workshop**: Claims an abandoned maintenance tunnel as his base of operations
-- **Sev Discovery**: Near year's end, finds the broken assistant droid that will change everything
+- **Sedh Discovery**: Near year's end, finds the broken assistant droid that will change everything

 ### **Age 24-25: The Awakening (2111-2112)**
-- **Sev Restoration**: Spends months rebuilding the droid, discovers its advanced AI core is salvageable
+- **Sedh Restoration**: Spends months rebuilding the droid, discovers its advanced AI core is salvageable
-- **Breakthrough**: Successfully revives Sev, but the process unexpectedly grants it free will and emerging sentience
+- **Breakthrough**: Successfully revives Sedh, but the process unexpectedly grants it free will and emerging sentience
-- **Partnership Forms**: Sev becomes his first real companion since his parents' death
+- **Partnership Forms**: Sedh becomes his first real companion since his parents' death
-- **Communication Evolves**: Sev learns to interpret Vyry4n's silences and non-verbal cues
+- **Communication Evolves**: Sedh learns to interpret Vyry4n's silences and non-verbal cues
-- **Business Expansion**: With Sev's help, their operation becomes more sophisticated and profitable
+- **Business Expansion**: With Sedh's help, their operation becomes more sophisticated and profitable

 ---